What is the University’s position on disability?

 If you require changes to your physical work environment, your school or service (normally your manager) would be responsible for identifying an appropriate workspace for you, or for working with the University’s Estates Services to arrange any necessary works or adjustments.

 Access to Work is a government scheme managed through Jobcentre Plus.
-It provides practical, individually-tailored advice and support to disabled people who are in, or seeking, paid work.
-It is the most important source of funding for disability support.
+It provides practical, individually-tailored advice and support to disabled people who are in, or seeking paid work.
+It is a key source of funding for disability support in the workplace.

-If the support you need has a significant cost associated with it (currently over £1000 for University of Leeds staff) you should apply to Access to Work.
+If the adjustment you need has a significant cost associated with it (currently over £1000 for University of Leeds staff) you should apply to Access to Work.
 An application to Access to Work needs to be made by you, as a disabled member of staff; no one can apply on your behalf.
-However, if you need any assistance with this you could talk to your HR Manager.
-You can apply to an Access to Work without talking to anyone in the University.
+However, if you need any assistance with your application you could talk to your HR Manager.
+You can also apply to Access to Work without talking to anyone in the University.

-If you are a new member of staff at the University, it is important to make your first Access to Work application within the first six weeks after starting work here, because, in these circumstances, Access to Work will consider paying 100 percent of the approved costs of your support or adjustments.
+If you are a new member of staff at the University, if you make your first Access to Work application within the first six weeks after starting work here, Access to Work will consider paying 100 percent of the approved costs of your support or adjustments.
 Otherwise the University will usually be expected to make at least a 20 percent contribution towards the first £10,000 of support.

 Although it is the responsibility of everyone in the University to support disabled people, the following services have specific roles in the process, or may be able to provide you with particular forms of advice or support.

 - RNIB and University of Leeds Transcription Centre